Ctrl-Admiral/Programming-Techniques/specs (1).md

 Macros mean that the code you see is not the same as the code the compiler sees.
 This can introduce unexpected behavior, especially since macros have global scope.

 The problems introduced by macros are especially severe when they are used to define pieces of a C++ API, and still more so for public APIs.
 Every error message from the compiler when developers incorrectly use that interface now must explain how the macros formed the interface.
 Refactoring and analysis tools have a dramatically harder time updating the interface.
 As a consequence, we specifically disallow using macros in this way.
 For example, avoid patterns like:
+**Bad code:**
 ```
 class WOMBAT_TYPE(Foo) {
   // ...